Raithby by Spilsby: Community

 Raithby is situated 29 mi from Lincoln, and around 12 mi from the market town of Horncastle, the "gateway to the Wolds".
 It is also 14 mi north-west from the coastal resort of Skegness.
 Nearby attractions include the birthplaces of Alfred, Lord Tennyson at Somersby, and explorer Sir John Franklin at Spilsby.

 The mid-18th-century Grade II listed The Red Lion Inn is the village public house.

-Raithby is served by the Interconnet 56 bus service runs which runs from Lincoln Central bus station to Skegness Interchange.
+Raithby is served by the Interconnet 56 bus service, which runs from Lincoln Central bus station to Skegness Interchange.
 The bus stops outside the Red Lion Inn pub.